WoodWing/enterprise-integration-guide/smart-connection-scripting-guide/z1-ScriptingEvents/afterGeometryNotification.md

 ## Notes

-This scripting event is available with Smart Connection 14.3.1 for CC 2019.
+This scripting event is available in Smart Connection 14.3.1 for CC 2019.

 ## Examples

-**Using afterGeometryNotification**
+**Using afterGeometryNotification and app.UpdateGeometry**

 ```javascript
 #targetengine 'session';